adjohnston/react-pattern-library/example/stories/colours/our-colours.md

+# Our Colours
+---
-# I am a bunch of cool colours
+I am a bunch of cool colours, for e.g.

+- Red: #f00